 One standard utilization measure for classroom space is the number of hours used per week.
 According to WICHE standards, the norm is about 67 percent (an average of 30 hours over a 45-hour scheduling week).
 A detailed room-byroom analysis of classroom utilization on campus points out how each room tracks against the norm.
 While modest variations from the norm are to be expected, any rooms that are significantly below average bear further scrutiny to identify whether the low usage is justifiable (e.g., poor ventilation or sight lines make the room difficult for teaching) or whether it is possible to schedule the room more intensively.

-Other ways of analyzing classroom productivity include grouping classrooms by 1) size, to evaluate whether the current mix of classroom sizes is appropriate, and 2) hours of usage, to illustrate peak-load usage and to deterwithout constructing any additional square feet of space.
+Other ways of analyzing classroom productivity include grouping classrooms by 1) size, to evaluate whether the current mix of classroom sizes is appropriate, and 2) hours of usage, to illustrate peak-load usage and to deter-